MChatzakis/CSVEditor/README.md

 # CSVEditor

-CSVEditor is a lightweight library, with purpose to be used as an efficient data extraction tool for CSV files.
+CSVEditor is a lightweight library with purpose to be used as an efficient data extraction tool for CSV files.

 ## Getting Started